Esscrypt/histori-docs/docs/overview.md

-# Histori - Historical Blockchain Data API
+# Histori - Platform for Historical Blockchain Data

 ## **Problem: The Challenge of Accessing Historical Blockchain Data**